T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 ##### Cost
 The Active and Seasonal machines are free.
-If you want access to the whole content library and personal machine instances you can opt for VIP+ which costs €190/year
+If you want access to the whole content library and personal machine instances you can opt for VIP+ which costs €190/year (excl.
+VAT)

 #### [Hack The Box Academy](https://academy.hackthebox.com/)
 I wanted to separately highlight the HTB academy, as the platform gives access to multiple job role paths as well as learning modules from entry-level to expert topics to explore for a fair price.
 Additionally, they offer multiple certifications.
 Some of them are highlighted throughout this blog series.
 The advantage is that once you have completed your modules, you retain access to them even after your subscription expires.

 ##### Cost
 The HTB academy comes in different tiers:
-- Silver Annual $490, including 1 exam voucher + 1 free retake
+- Silver Annual €410 (excl.
+VAT), including 1 exam voucher + 1 free retake
-- Gold Annual $1260, including 1 exam voucher + 1 free retake
+- Gold Annual €1055 (excl.
+VAT), including 1 exam voucher + 1 free retake

 #### [HTB Certified Penetration Testing Specialist (HTB CPTS)]( https://academy.hackthebox.com/preview/certifications/htb-certified-penetration-testing-specialist)
 The CPTS is a relatively new alternative to the OSCP.
 Teaching the pentest basics and giving the learner enough time to solve realistic pentest challenges during an exam.
 The course forces you to complete every module to ensure that you'll learn everything the course has to offer.
 {{< figure src=/images/training-blogpost/cpts2.png  align=center width="50%" >}}

 ##### Cost
 To access the CPTS course only the silver subscription is required.
-This costs $490 for 1 year, including 1 exam voucher + 1 free retake
+This costs €410 for 1 year, including 1 exam voucher + 1 free retake

 ### INE Security
 {{< figure src=/images/training-blogpost/inesecurity_logo.jpeg align=center width="30%" >}}